Proud Mary: Year-end charts

-Certifications and sales
+Certifications

 Accolades

 For their rendition, Ike & Tina Turner won a Grammy Award for Best R&B Vocal Performance by a Group in 1972.
-Both CCR and Ike & Tina Turner's versions of the song received Grammy Hall of Fame Awards, in 1998 and 2003, respectively.
+Both Creedence Clearwater Revival's and Ike & Tina Turner's versions of the song received Grammy Hall of Fame Awards, in 1998 and 2003, respectively.
 "Proud Mary" ranked at No. 155 on Rolling Stone's 2004 list of The 500 Greatest Songs of All Time.

 Other versions

-"Proud Mary" has, over the years, been recorded by a number of artists.
-Anthony Armstrong Jones' 1969 version reached number 22 on the U.S. country charts.
-Also in 1969, a version recorded by the Checkmates, Ltd. and produced by Phil Spector reached number 30 on the U.K. Singles Chart and number 69 on the Billboard Hot 100.
+In 1969, Anthony Armstrong Jones released a version of "Proud Mary" that reached No. 22 on the Billboard Hot Country Singles chart.
+The song served as the title track of his debut album.

 In 1970, the song was recorded by Leonard Nimoy, in his album The New World of Leonard Nimoy.

+In 1972, Brush Arbor released a version of "Proud Mary" that reached No. 56 on the Billboard Hot Country Singles chart.

 Elvis Presley began incorporating "Proud Mary" into his live shows in 1970.
 Presley's version is a full-out rocker and is featured in his 1972 concert film Elvis on Tour, and on his live albums On Stage (1970) and As Recorded at Madison Square Garden (1972).

+British Rock Band Status Quo did a cover of "Proud Mary" from their 1996 cover album Don't Stop.

+Neil Sedaka performed a live version of "Proud Mary" at a concert he gave in Sydney, Australia in 1971 and appeared on his live album Neil Sedaka On Stage.

+The 2011 soundtrack to Bringing Up Bobby, an American comedy drama film, contained a Ukrainian language version of Proud Mary, performed by actress Milla Jovovich.

-Amanda Ayala performed a rendition of "Proud Mary" in 2019 on Topgolf TV's "Who Will Rock You?"
+Amanda Ayala performed a rendition of "Proud Mary" in 2019 on Topgolf TV's Who Will Rock You?.
 The performance was subsequently released exclusively on Spotify.

-Prince performed a sample of "Proud Mary" during his 2007 Super Bowl Halftime Show performance.
+Prince performed a sample of "Proud Mary" during his 2007 Super Bowl XLI halftime Show performance.

+The Longest Johns performed a studio version of the song on their 2024 album Voyage.

+Brian Wilson recorded the song with Andy Paley during the Andy Paley Sessions.